djeada/Git-Notes/notes/12_git_server.md

 ## Git Server

+Setting up your own Git server allows you to manage your version control system in-house, giving you control over where repositories are stored and how access is managed.
+By hosting your own server, you can customize the environment to better fit your team’s workflow, implement specific security measures, and scale resources according to your needs.
+This approach provides a flexible foundation for collaboration, enabling you to tailor the setup to match your project requirements.

 Setting up your own Git server provides several benefits compared to relying on hosted platforms:

 - Hosting your own server provides **increased control** over repository storage locations and access configurations, allowing full ownership of your data.